Independent study enables a student to pursue for course credit individual interests under the supervision of a faculty member.

 Register for an Independent Study in 6 Steps

-- Complete the PUBPOL independent study form and have faculty advisor review and sign.
+3. Complete the PUBPOL independent study form and submit for the faculty advisor and Director of Undergraduate Studies signatures.

 Finished Your Independent Study?

-E-mail Suzanne Pierce, Undergraduate Program Coordinator and include:
+E-mail Suzanne Pierce, Student Services Coordinator and include:

 Olivia Levine worked with physician and behavioral scientist Peter Ubel for her independent study.
 Olivia says she had a terrific experience in the program, and that she learned about an entirely new topic.
 "I gained in-depth knowledge about patient-clinician communication and explored how euphemisms are used in the context of discussing death," she says.
 Olivia recommends an independent study as a way to learn in depth about a field of interest.